Samos International Airport: Future investment

 In January 2021, Fraport Greece concluded the last of the construction works for the 14 airports – well ahead of the April 2021 contractual deadline.

-On 9 October 2024, Fraport Greece announced to proceed to the third phase of runway construction works of 9 regional airports in Greece, including the International Airport of Samos.
-For the construction Samos Airport was temporarily shut down from 5 November 2024 to 25 November 2024.
+On 9 October 2024, Fraport Greece announced it would proceed with the third phase of runway construction at nine regional airports in Greece, including the International Airport of Samos.
+For the construction Samos Airport was to be closed from 5 November 2024 to 25 November 2024.

-On 21 July 2025, Fraport Greece announced to proceed to the forth phase of runway construction works of 8 regional airports in Greece, including the International Airport of Samos.
-For the construction Samos Airport will be temporarily shut down for 24hrs every Wednesday, 00:01 - 23:59 (local time), from 18 November 2025 to 24 March 2026, with 23, 24 and 31 December 2025, as well as 6 and 7 January 2026 being exempted.
+On 21 July 2025, Fraport Greece announced it would proceed with the forth phase of runway construction at eight regional airports in Greece, including the International Airport of Samos.
+For the construction Samos Airport is scheduled to be closed for 24hrs every Wednesday, 00:01 - 23:59 (local time), from 18 November 2025 to 24 March 2026, with 23, 24 and 31 December 2025, as well as 6 and 7 January 2026, being exempted.